influxdata/docs-v2/content/influxdb/v2.0/backup-restore/restore.md

   --bucket-id 000000000000
 ```

-If a bucket with the same name as the backed up bucket already exists, use the
+If a bucket with the same name as the backed up bucket already exists in InfluxDB,
-`--new-bucket` flag to create a new bucket with a different name and restore data into it.
+use the `--new-bucket` flag to create a new bucket with a different name and
+restore data into it.

 ```sh
 influx restore \